George Nassar

-George Nassar (born June 1932) is an American murderer; Albert DeSalvo allegedly confessed to being the Boston Strangler to Nassar in late 1965.
+George Henry Nassar (June 7, 1932 – December 3, 2018) was an American murderer, known for his claim that Albert DeSalvo allegedly confessed to being the Boston Strangler to him in late 1965, while both were cellmates at a prison psychiatric ward.
 Nassar contacted his lawyer F. Lee Bailey and informed him of this confession, which led to DeSalvo becoming the prime suspect in the unsolved Strangler murders.

-Life

 Early life

-Nassar was born in Providence, Rhode Island, the oldest of two children of Henry Nassar and Helen (née George), both of Syriac descent.
-Henry had come to America with his parents as a child and worked at various mills in Lawrence, Massachusetts.
+Nassar was born in Providence, Rhode Island, in 1932, the oldest of two children of Helen (née George; also known as Essie Farrah) and Henry Nassar, both of Assyrian descent.
+Henry had come to America with his parents as a child from Syria and worked as a tailor at various mills in Lawrence, Massachusetts.
 He died there in 1955.
 Helen was born in Dover, New Hampshire, and worked as a bobbin setter in mills; a previous marriage (that ended in 1931) to a man named Lawrence Otis, yielded one son named after his father.
-Nassar has one sister named Eileen.
-Eileen and George grew up in Lawrence, and were Catholics.
+George and his sister Eileen grew up in Lawrence and were Catholics.
 George was involved in sports, and was a Boy Scout.
-At school, his teachers found him reserved, quiet, and a poor mixer.
+At school, his teachers found him "reserved, quiet, and a poor mixer".

-First murder

-George first ran afoul of the law while he was in his sophomore year.
-In May 1948, he and two of his friends, Gennaro Pullino and William Kenney went on a robbery spree that netted eighty dollars.
-In one of the places they hit, shopowner Dominic Kirmil lunged at the trio with a Coke bottle; Nassar pulled out a nickel-plated revolver from his dark-colored trench coat and shot Kirmil four times.
-The shopkeeper died three hours later from the loss of blood.
-Several witnesses described Nassar's distinct trench coat to the police.